Pharmacy IV Certification Information

 - Define state and federal regulations related to compounding sterile pharmaceuticals

 IV Certification Programs

 The Accreditation Council for Pharmacy Education (ACPE) sets the standard for pharmaceutical education, so courses accredited through this agency are the most respected.
 Alternatively, one may choose to complete a certificate course through the National Pharmacy Technician Association (NPTA).
 Several, but not all, courses provided in conjunction with the NPTA provide hours toward ACPE credit.
 In many cases, a portion of the course material can be completed online.

 Career and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) reports that pharmacists can expect to see an employment increase of 14% from 2012-2022.
 An aging population and its greater use of prescription drugs to treat ailments is a contributing factor to this increase.

-Pharmacists were paid an average salary of $116,500 in May 2013, reported the BLS.
+Pharmacists were paid an average salary of $118,470 in May 2014, reported the BLS.
 That same year, the highest levels of employment were found in the following industries: health and personal care stores, drugs and druggists' sundries merchant wholesalers, electronic shopping and mail-order houses, and general medical and surgical hospitals.
-The five states where pharmacists earned the highest annual average salaries were Alaska, California, Maine, Vermont and Wisconsin.
+The five states where pharmacists earned the highest annual average salaries were Alaska, California, Maine, New Hampshire and Wisconsin.